freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    up the :ref:`landing page <Landing Page>` for the organization, and for :doc:`installing SecureDrop </admin/installation/install>`.

-Assumptions About the Source's Computer
+Assumptions about the source's computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The computer correctly executes Tails or Tor Browser.
 -  The computer is not compromised by malware.

-Assumptions About the *Admin Workstation* and the *Journalist Workstation*
+Assumptions about the *Admin Workstation* and the *Journalist Workstation*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The computer correctly executes Tails.